bumbumpaw07/luya/docs/guide/install-structures.md

          * The composition component handles your languages and they way your urls will look like.
 The composition componentn will
          * automatically add the language prefix you have defined in `default` to your url (the language part in the url "example.com/EN/homepage").
          *
-         * hidden: (boolean) If this website is not multilingual you can hidde the composition, other whise you have to enable this.
+         * hidden: (boolean) If this website is not multilingual you can hide the composition, other whise you have to enable this.
          */
         'composition' => [
             'hidden' => true, // you will not have languages in your url (most case for pages which are not multi lingual)